 I started off with some remarks about a difference between Hobbes and Locke on the topic of punishment that I find curious.
 (I wrote out what I had in mind at the end of the notes for the previous class.)

 Then we turned to Locke’s celebrated account of property.
-Locke makes one big assumption about and tries to answer two questions.
+Locke makes one big assumption and tries to answer two questions.
 The big assumption is that God gave the Earth’s resources to mankind in common.

 The questions are: